Old Main, Room 210

 - An appropriate independent course developed in consultation with an English department faculty member.
 Examples of such a project would be an extensive research paper on a literary subject, a portfolio of creative work, a cross-disciplinary project, or a presentation by means of performance, multimedia, or hypertext.

-The Creative Writing path includes the requirements of the English path (see above), plus the use of departmental electives for a minimum of five creative writing courses: ENGL 150 - Introduction to Creative Writing and four intermediate or advanced creative writing courses, one of which must be a capstone experience in Creative Writing taken in the senior year.
-NOTE: English majors on the Creative Writing path do not have to take a capstone experience in literature.
+The Creative Writing core includes the requirements of the English path (see above, plus the use of departmental electives for a minimum of five creative writing courses: ENGL 150 - Introduction to Creative Writing; three intermediate or advanced creative writing courses entitled Crafts and numbered above the 100 level; a capstone experience in Creative Writing taken in the senior year.
+Note:* English majors on the Creative Writing path do not also take a capstone experience in literary history.

 In addition to the extensive course offerings in creative writing, additional creative writing electives may include independent study, tutorials, and internships (with, for example, one of the literary presses in the area).
 For a list of some such opportunities, see the English department site.